kennu/cwtail/README.md

 # CloudWatch Logs Tail
 (C) Kenneth Falck <<kennu@iki.fi>> 2015-2019, licensed under the MIT license

+## Fork note

+All version will be published as `1.4.1-cmawhorter##` with a trailing number instead of semver.
+No breaking changes will be made in this fork.

 ## Overview

 This is a simple tool for viewing Amazon AWS CloudWatch Logs on the command line.